runarberg/formsquare/README.md

 Alternatives
 ------------

-If you want a more traditional form serializer, you could take a look at any of these:
+If you want a more traditional form parser, you could take a look at any of these:

 * [form2js](https://www.npmjs.com/package/form2js)
 * [form-parse](https://www.npmjs.com/package/form-parse)